TinyCommunity/tinylist2/README.md

 There are 1096259850353149530222034277 compounds of these letters!
 The last compound is [b, a, c, d, e, f, g, h, i, j, k, l, m, n, o, p, q, r, s, t, u, v, w, x, y, z].
 ```

-Unless you're immortal, don't use `comps().last` to access the last compound in the previous example!

 ## Methods